cachetronaut/cachetronomy/README.md

 | **Manual Eviction**          | Helper methods allow you to remove individual keys or groups of entries whenever you choose.                              |
 | **Hot-Key Tracking**         | Records how frequently each key is accessed so the system knows which items are most important to keep.                   |
 | **Serialization**            | Converts data into a compact binary or JSON-like format before writing it to storage, and remembers which format it used. |
-# Cachetronomy API
+# 🗨 Cachetronomy API
 Quick overview of the public API for both sync (`Cachetronaut`) and async (`AsyncCachetronaut`) clients:
->Note: `Cachetronomer` is the shared base class that encapsulates core caching logic—like memory store management, key building, and eviction hooks—used by both the synchronous and asynchronous cache clients.
+>Note: `Cachetronomer` is the shared base class that encapsulates core caching logic used by both the synchronous and asynchronous cache clients.
 | Method                           | Description                                                                                                |
 | -------------------------------- | ---------------------------------------------------------------------------------------------------------- |
 | `__init__`                       | Construct a new cache client with the given database path and settings.                                    |